commercetools Shopify Import Help

 Shopify bulk operations are used to import products and categories, so the importer can handle large amounts of data.
 For security reasons the customers and orders imports do not use this approach (see the Customers and Orders sections below for more details).

 Products, Collections and Customers are updated if they already exist.
 This is determined using a metafield on each type called commercetools-id.
+Discounts are also updated if they already exist, but they are tracked in our database rather than with a metafield.
 Orders are not updated if they exist; an order that has already been imported is skipped.
-See the Orders section below for more details on how orders are tracked.
+See the Orders and Discounts sections below for more details.

 Getting Started